Linux directory layout according to the FHS:

 /mnt - mount point for mounting filesystems temporarily

-/usr (20GB) - additional programs, source code, documentation, X windows, etc
+/usr (20GB) - additional programs, source code, documentation, X

 /sys - kernel hardware device information